tegansnyder/docker-magento/README.md

 Welcome
 ========================
 This will install a docker container with Magento 2.
+NOTE: I haven't tested this to see if it works yet :)

 Getting Started